Wendy Holden Q & A

 Please tell us about your latest book?

-Born Survivors tells the story of three young women pregnant by their husbands during World War Two and praying for a brighter future.
+Born Survivors is so far, which tells the story of three young women pregnant by their husbands during World War Two and praying for a brighter future.
 Their babies were born weighing just three pounds within weeks of each other in the most horrendous of circumstances.
 By the time they arrived, the Nazis had killed their fathers and their mothers were ‘walking skeletons,’ living moment to moment in the same concentration camp.
 Somehow, all three women managed to survive.
 Against all the odds, their babies did too.
-Seventy years on and now living in America and Britain, these ‘siblings of the heart’ have come together for the first time to tell the remarkable stories of the three mothers who defied death to give them life.
-It has been published in 21 countries and translated into 16 languages so far.
-Without doubt, it is the most important book I will ever write.
+Eighty years on and now living in America and Britain, these ‘siblings of the heart’ came together for the first time to tell the remarkable stories of the three mothers who defied death to give them life.
+It has been published in 24 countries and translated into 16 languages so far.
+It is the most important book I will ever write.

 Why are you so interested in history and war?